sumandeb/SingleCell/README.md

 Because of the following reason, a large number of copies of the target gene are required.
 These copies are produced by using PCR.
 > "This process is repeated in a number of cycles.
 By the time the cycling is complete, it’s virtually guaranteed that a dideoxy nucleotide will have been incorporated at every single position of the target DNA in at least one reaction.
 That is, the tube will contain fragments of different lengths, ending at each of the nucleotide positions in the original DNA (see figure below).
 The ends of the fragments will be labeled with dyes that indicate their final nucleotide."

+Note:
+>"It's a matter of chance whether a dideoxy nucleotide gets incorporated in a particular polymerization reaction.
+Some newly synthesized pieces of DNA will consist only of normal, unlabeled nucleotides, and will simply end when the polymerase falls of the template, not due to the addition of a chain-terminating nucleotide.
+These unlabeled DNA molecules do not interfere with the sequencing reaction, as they are "invisible" in the detection step due to their lack of a dye label."

 ### Cloning using Plasmids
 --------------------------
 Came across the term 'plasmid' while listening to video on Shitgun sequencing using Sanger method.
 So, I looked for the meaning of 'plasmid' and came across a few sites whose contents on cloning interested me